 The paper is organized as follows.
-In Section \ref{sec:review}, we review the Wro\'nskian method.
-Then in Section \ref{sec:orbifiold}, we compute the characters, the fusion rules, and the number of conformal blocks in the replica meromorphic CFT.
-Following that in Section \ref{sec:calc-renyi-entr} we use the Wro\'nskian method to develop a procedure to construct the differential equation satisfied by the conformal blocks of the two--point correlator of twist operators, finally calculating the R\'enyi entropy.
-Finally, in Section \ref{sec:discussion}, we make some concluding remarks and future directions.
-In the appendices, we list our definitions, conventions, and useful identities of elliptic functions and modular forms.
+In Sec. \ref{sec:review}, we review the Wro\'nskian method.
+Then in Sec. \ref{sec:orbifiold}, we compute the characters, the fusion rules, and the number of conformal blocks in the replica meromorphic CFT.
+Following that in Sec. \ref{sec:calc-renyi-entr} we use the Wro\'nskian method to develop a procedure to construct the differential equation satisfied by the conformal blocks of the two-point correlator of twist operators, finally calculating the R\'enyi entropy.
+Finally, in Sec. \ref{sec:discussion}, we make some concluding remarks and provide future directions.
+In the appendixes, we list our definitions, conventions, and useful identities of elliptic functions and modular forms.